lcrespom/Modulator/synthlib.md

 #SynthLib
 SynthLib is a standalone, UI-independent library that can load and play instruments created with [Modulator](https://github.com/lcrespom/Modulator).
-Synthlib is small: it takes less than 18 kb minified and less than 5kb gzipped.
+Synthlib is small: it takes 19 kb minified and 5kb gzipped.

 Synthlib exposes a global object called "Modulator", containing three classes that can be instantiated and used by the application: